Codebrahma/react-stateless-modal/README.md

 ### Nested modal support

-The library additionally gives you the flexibilty of mounting a modal container over an already existing modal.
+The library additionally gives you the flexibility of mounting a modal container over an already existing modal.
 The example below describes the same

 ```jsx
 import React, { Component } from "react";